 According to a recent article in The Wall Street Journal, the conference room is no longer just a place to hold meetings and take conference calls—it’s a battleground.

 Why?
 A lack of space.
 With private office space continuously dwindling, meeting rooms are now being utilized more than ever by more individuals.
 Many meetings used to take place in private offices, which isn’t an option in most modern-day workplaces where private offices are a thing of the past.

 Instead, the conference room takes the place of the private office.
 With more individuals using these conference rooms, conflicts come in the form of double booking conference rooms, going over your meeting time slot, and having to boot coworkers and superiors who go over time out of the space.
 This results in unneeded tensions in the office and confusion—both distractions from work that needs to be done.

 So how do we solve the battle over the conference rooms?

-Many office buildings will have general conference rooms available for use.
-Some even offer these spaces free of charge – you simply have to sign up.
-Consider if this is an option for your company.
-There are also many furniture options that allow you to create separate office spaces.
+Many furniture options allow you to create separate office spaces.
 Using dividers and partitions allows you to section off a designated meeting space that teams can use when the other conference rooms are booked.
-Dividers don’t have to be boring either; LOFTwall creates incredibly stylish ways to divide and section off spaces.
+Dividers don’t have to be boring; LOFTwall creates incredibly stylish ways to divide and section off spaces.

-In most companies, the break room is occupied for only about two to three hours of the day.
-This means that for the other five to six hours, it stands almost completely empty.
-Outfitting your break room with multi-purpose furniture will allow teams to use the break room as a meeting space without disturbing anyone.
-Some such multi-functional furniture would include couches and adjustable height tables, like this option from Right Angle which does double duty as both a markerboard and working surface.
+In most companies, the breakroom is occupied for only a few hours each day.
+This means it stands almost completely empty for most of the day.
+Outfitting your breakroom with multipurpose furniture will allow teams to use it as a meeting space without disturbing anyone.
+Consider multifunctional furniture that includes couches and adjustable height tables.
 With such products, employees can choose how to best use the furniture to suit their needs, whether collaborating or resting.